 How to apply for money

 There are many different funding schemes available to researchers at all levels of their career.
-The Research & Development Office can offer advice as to which scheme will suit you and your idea best.
-They will also support you in all aspects of any applications you wish to submit to a funder, running Patient & Public Involvement focus groups, project costing's and study design.
+The Research & Development Unit can offer advice as to which scheme will suit you best.
+They will also support you in all aspects of any applications you wish to submit to a funder, running Patient & Public Involvement focus groups and project costing.

-For further information on how to get support please contact the Research & Development Office on ext 6996 or email firstname.lastname@example.org
+For further information on how to get support please contact the Research Grant Development Officer.

-There is plenty of support within York in addition to the Research & Development Office to help you in applying for research funds.
+There is plenty of support within York in addition to the Research & Development Unit to help you in applying for research funds.

 Funded by the National Institute for Health Research, the Research Design Service Yorkshire and Humber supports researchers to develop and design high quality research proposals to the National Institute for Health Research and other national, peer reviewed funding competitions for applied health or social care research.
 All services are provided free of charge, and can help researchers transform ideas into research proposals or develop existing research proposals.

 The Research Design Service also have a list of all current calls and competitions being advertised by the National Institute of Health Research, the largest funder of health research in the NHS.
 Click here to review the current list of open calls and competitions.

 There is a Trust Annual Educational Bursary Award.
 The awards are funded by York and Scarborough Teaching Hospital Charity.